electron-userland/electron-webpack/docs/en/extending-as-a-library.md

 # Extending as a Library

-One of the great benefits of using `electron-webpack` is that the entirity of `webpack`'s documenation still applies.
+One of the great benefits of using `electron-webpack` is that the entirity of `webpack`'s documentation still applies.
 You can easily skip using the provided CLI and modify the configurations to meet your needs.
 Since `electron` uses a multi-process architecture, there are also multiple `webpack` configurations.
 Let's cover what's provided.

 ### Configuration Files